codefellows-seattle-javascript-401d21/28-routing-and-testing/lab-karen/README.md

 **NoteCreateForm Component**
 OnComplete the NoteForm adds a note to the applicaton state

 **NoteList Component**
 displays an unordered list of NoteItem components

+**NoteUpdateForm**
+Create a NoteUpdateForm component that inherits a note through props and onSubmit is able to update the App's state with an updated note.

 **NoteItem Component**
-displays the note conent and title displays a delete button and OnClick removes that note from the application state
+- Default View displays the note content and a delete button
+  - if the user clicks the delete button, the note is removed from the application state
+  - if the user double-clicks the note content, it switches to the edit view

+- Edit View displays the NoteUpdateForm and a Cancel Button
+  - onSubmit or click of the cancel button in NoteUpdateForm it should switch back to the default view

 **Testing**
-TestDashboard tests the inital state
+*NoteCreateForm*
+- Test your onChange handler
+- Test your onSubmit handler
+*NoteItem*
+- Test the NoteItem's ability to remove a note from the App's state *NoteUpdateForm*
-Test NoteCreateForm test the intial state
+- Test the NoteUpdatesForm's ability to update a note in the App's state

 **Installation & Set-Up**
 Fork this repository and install on your machine using git clone.
 Switch to the lab-karen folder.